tpaau/tpaau/README.md

 Apart from coding, I also do graphic design.
 All logos, wallpapers and other graphical assets in my repos are made by me.

+I hate when people include source identifiers or
+UTM parameters in the URLs they share.

 ### Contact
 I can communicate fluently in both English and Polish, so hit me up with whichever language you feel more comfortable with.